jameshyojaelee/madrigal-equity-research/README.md

 ## Disclaimers
 - This work is not investment advice.
 - No guarantee of accuracy or completeness is provided.
-- The author may hold no position in MDGL; this project is purely educational.
+- I hold no position in MDGL; this project is purely educational.